Active Gear Review is supported by its audience. If you purchase through links on our site, we may earn an affiliate commission.

 As mentioned above, the Rudy Project Tralyx comes in as one of the lightest pairs of sunglasses we’ve ever tested – it weighs in at just under 28 grams.
 That’s right – the side cutouts, crazy lightweight plastic used, and feather weight lenses altogether come in under an ounce.
 Weight weenies will rejoice at the lack of added weight, while I just think they’re really comfortable as a result.
 They feel really great, especially when paired with the Rudy Project Sterling Helmet, comfortable enough for even the longest rides without giving them a second thought.
 What’s truly innovative about the Tralyx, however, is the lenses used by Rudy Project.
 Triathletes are very familiar with the varying light conditions that all day events have to offer, and it’s a pain to bring/keep track of one pair of glasses for each leg of the race (save for swimming – the Rudy Project Tralyx could probably work in the water, but I’m pretty sure you wouldn’t like it).
 To combat this, Rudy Project offers multiple photochromic lens options along with their standard RP lens (shown in the photos above).
 With those lenses installed, you’ll be able to see long after you really want to be out on the course, anyway.

 The Bottom Line

 An excellent choice for all endurance enthusiasts, whether it be cycling, triathlon, or running the Rudy Project Tralyx is lightweight enough to be barely noticeable, and comfortable enough for all day wear.
 There are several color/lens options available, and the adjustable nose piece allows just about all face size and shapes (except for the smallest of the small) to have a great fit.
-Head on over to the Rudy Project site to check them out for yourself – and if you buy soon, you’ll get a free pair of casual Rudy Project sunglasses to boot.
+Head on over to the Rudy Project site to check them out for yourself.